The Scenics: In The Summer

 Scenics play the El Mocambo, Toronto.
 Photo by Mark Tearle.

-Dissatisfied with the sound of 2009's Sunshine World CD, The Scenics remaster that material with BC Producer Joby Baker, who had mixed “Dead Man” and mastered “How Does It Feel”.
-In 2016 the refurbished tracks are released as the “In The Summer: Studio Recordings 1977/78” LP by Rave Out in Europe, and DreamTower, distributed by Light In The Attic, in North America.
+Dissatisfied with the sound of 2009's Sunshine World CD, The Scenics remaster that material with British Columbia producer Joby Baker, who had mixed "Dead Man" and mastered "How Does It Feel".
+In 2016, the refurbished tracks are released as the In The Summer: Studio Recordings 1977/78 LP by Rave Out in Europe, and DreamTower, distributed by Light In The Attic, in North America.

 The Scenics reconvene in Toronto in July 2016 to celebrate this release with dates in Canada and the US.
 However, their Visa is delayed and they are unable to play half a dozen shows in the US.
 Instead, they go into Toronto's Baldwin Sound and record seven songs.
 The shows are re-booked for the fall.
-The Scenics decide to go out as a trio, revisiting their first, more open ended sound, and tour Buffalo, Beacon NY, New York City, Jersey City NJ, Boston, Montreal, Detroit, Chicago, and Cleveland.
+The Scenics decide to go out as a trio, revisiting their first, more open ended sound, and tour Buffalo, Beacon New York, New York City, Jersey City New Jersey, Boston, Montreal, Detroit, Chicago, and Cleveland.
 Meyers then flies back to the west coast and does four solo shows in Seattle, Eugene, Ashland, and Portland.

-In 2019 Meyers writes music included in the soundtrack for the documentary “Dosed”.
+In 2019, Meyers writes music included in the soundtrack for the documentary Dosed.

-In Mar 2021 Meyers releases “Deeper Into the Forest”, an album that sets poet/publisher Diana Hayes' performances to his music, with wordless vocals by Susheela Dawne.
+In March 2021, Meyers released Deeper Into the Forest, an album that sets poet/publisher Diana Hayes' performances to his music, with wordless vocals by Susheela Dawne.

-In Spring 2022 Meyers releases “Bones”, an album of post rock ambient music he creates with Simon Millerd, pianist/trumpeter from Montreal.
+In the spring of 2022, Meyers released Bones, an album of post rock ambient music he creates with Simon Millerd, pianist and trumpeter from Montreal.

-In 2023 “In The Summer” is picked up for distribution by Supreme Echo Records in Canada and Revolver/Midheaven in the USA.
+In 2023, In The Summer is picked up for distribution by Supreme Echo Records in Canada and Revolver/Midheaven in the USA.